rasterio/rasterio/docs/faq.rst

     ERROR 4: Unable to open EPSG support file gcs.csv.
 Try setting the GDAL_DATA environment variable to point to the directory containing EPSG csv files.

-If you're using GDAL software installed by a package management system like apt or yum, or Homebrew, you don't need to set the GDAL_DATA environment variable.
+If you're using GDAL software installed by a package management system like apt or yum, or Homebrew, or if you've built and installed it using ``configure;
+make; make install``, you don't need to set the GDAL_DATA environment variable.
 That software has the right directory path built in.
 If you see this error, it's likely a sign that GDAL_DATA is set to a bogus value.
 Unset GDAL_DATA if it exists and see if that eliminates the error condition and the message.

-If you're installing GDAL into a Conda environment or into a Python virtual environment by running `pip install rasterio` (remember that the Rasterio wheels on the Python Package Index include a GDAL library and its data files) the situation is different.
+If you're installing GDAL into a Conda environment or into a Python virtual environment (remember that the Rasterio wheels on the Python Package Index include a GDAL library and its data files) the situation is different.
 The proper data directory path is not built in and GDAL_DATA must be set.

-Rasterio 1.0.18, whether from PyPI or Conda, will set the GDAL_DATA environment variable to the correct location when it is imported.
+Rasterio 1.0.18, whether from PyPI or Conda, will set the GDAL_DATA environment variable to the correct location when it is imported, but only if it has not already been set.
+Previous versions of Rasterio tried to avoid patching the environment of the process, but there's really no better option.

+Get the latest version of Rasterio, 1.0.18, and use it without setting GDAL_DATA.
+You shouldn't experience the error condition or the message about it.